RubixML/ML/README.md

 ```

 ### Naive Bayes
-Probability-based classifier that uses inference to derive the predicted class.
-The posterior probabilities are calculated using [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem). and the naive part relates to the fact that it assumes that all features are independent.
-In practice, the independent assumption tends to work out most of the time despite most features being correlated in the real world.
+Probability-based classifier that estimates posterior probabilities of each class using Bayes' Theorem and the conditional probabilities calculated during training.
+The *naive* part relates to the fact that the algorithm assumes that all features are independent (non-correlated).
+In practice, the independence assumption works out most of the time despite most features being correlated in the real world.

 ##### Supervised | Learner | Online | Probabilistic | Persistable